- Our Story

 The USAID ASSIST Project seeks to build the capacity of host country service delivery organizations in USAID-assisted countries to improve the effectiveness, efficiency, client-centeredness, safety, accessibility, and equity of the health and family services they provide.
 USAID ASSIST also seeks to institutionalize the capacity to improve through competency development at the pre- and in-service levels as well as engaging with host country governments at the policy level.

 The ASSIST Team had a great week at the AIDS Conference.
 In addition to Dr. Pasipamire’s award, team members offered several oral presentations and 10 poster presentations at the conference.
-For details on ASSIST’s presence at the conference, click here; for an overview of all of URC’s project activities in Durban click here.
+For details on ASSIST’s presence at the conference, click here.

 Dr. Pasipamire is already looking ahead to the next challenge.
 “Evaluating Xpert MTB/RIF performance in people living with HIV with high CD4 count in Swaziland to further investigate an unusual finding in this study—perhaps we’ll have an answer for AIDS 2018!”